-For far too many years, I experienced definite hostility among many Americans, especially those holding to a particular religious faith, when I spoke openly regarding marijuana as a spiritual aid in one's life.
-Finally this theme is rising to the fore as a mainstream discussion, now that grass is more and more legal or at least semi-legal in our society.
-And the resounding echo coming from millions of Americans who use grass is that YES it is a great blessing to have 'the people's plant' active in one's spiritual explorations.
+For far too many years, I ran into definite hostility among many Americans, especially devout church-goers and political conservatives, when I spoke openly of marijuana as a spiritual aid in one's life.
+Finally this theme is rising to the fore as a mainstream discussion, now that marijuana is more legal or at least semi-legal in our society.
+And yes, a growing number of Americans who use cannabis are joining the chorus singing pot's praises as a meditative aid.

-A new book is available now, called Cannabis And Spirituality, edited by Stephen Gray with 17 expert contributors sharing their perspective on the spiritual power of marijuana in contemporary lives.
-As Gray says, "... truly a medicine for body and soul, one of cannabis’s greatest gifts is its remarkable potential for spiritual healing and awakening."
+As Gray says, cannabis is "... truly a medicine for body and soul.
+And one of cannabis’s greatest gifts is its remarkable potential for spiritual healing and awakening."

-Either for individual reading or in a Cannabis Club setting, this book will help spur discussions on the topic of whether and how and why using a plant as spiritual medicine can help us heal our bent frames and aspire toward inner awakening and realization.
-The MindfullyHigh App has been designed to help encourage this meditational use of grass, and we are in deep resonance with the general movement to finally honor and employ cannabis in all spiritual practices, as an adjunct to inner exploration and wisdom.
+Both for individual readers and in a Cannabis Club setting, this book will help spur discussions on how using a plant as spiritual medicine can help us heal our bent frames and aspire toward inner awakening and realization.

 Cannabis & Spirituality